Wealthy American cafe owners not liable for payments awarded to dismissed workers

 In January last year, the ERA found in favour of the former employees' personal grievance claim, ruling they were unjustifiably dismissed from a Snells Beach café.

-However, that cafe, Bayside Fine Foods, is now insolvent and the ERA has ruled in a new decision that its wealthy American owners, Deanna and James Dehlsen, are not personally liable to pay the outstanding money.
+However, that cafe, Bayside Fine Foods (BFFL), is now insolvent and the ERA has ruled in a new decision that its wealthy American owners, Deanna and James Dehlsen, are not personally liable to pay the outstanding money.

 She ordered Bayside to pay the workers $83,817 for three months' lost wages and $63,000 for compensatory damages.